 /31st May 2019, RENEWABLE MARKET WATCHTM/ More than half of the energy used in Sweden comes from renewable energy sources.
 Sweden manages to combine a high energy consumption with low carbon emissions.
 The government’s energy policies have also promoted the use of renewable energy.
 The share of renewable energy used in Sweden keeps growing.
 Already in 2012 the country reached the government’s 2020 target of 50 per cent.
 For the power sector, the target is 100 per cent renewable electricity production by 2040.

-Sweden has a rich supply of moving water and biomass, which contributes to the country’s high share of renewable energy.
+Sweden has a rich supply of moving water and biomass, contributing to the country’s high share of renewable energy.
 Hydropower (water) and bioenergy are the top renewable sources in Sweden – hydropower mostly for electricity production and bioenergy for heating.
-Wind power has been the fastest growing source of renewable energy around the world in recent years, and capacity is expanding in Sweden.
+Wind power has been the fastest-growing source of renewable energy worldwide in recent years, and capacity is expanding in Sweden.
 Between 2000 and 2017, Swedish production increased from 0.5 to 17.5 TWh.
-Today, there are about 3,600 wind turbines in Sweden with total capacity of 7,407 MW at the end 2018.
+Today, there are about 3,600 wind turbines in Sweden with total capacity of 7,407 MW at the end of 2018.

-Göteborg Energi have announced the launch of a solar PV power plant in Sweden with 5.5 MW capacity, that would make it the largest single solar installation in Sweden on completion.
-The commercial operation of the project began in at the end of 2018 post and it is expected to generate close to 5,000 kWh of clean energy annually that will be enough for the electricity needs of 1,100 households.
+Göteborg Energi announced the launch of a solar PV power plant in Sweden with 5.5 MW capacity, making it the largest single solar installation in Sweden on completion.
+The project's commercial operation began in at the end of 2018 post and is expected to generate close to 5,000 kWh of clean energy annually that will be enough for the electricity needs of 1,100 households.
 ABB is delivering a substation with switchgear, distribution transformers and relays, together with control equipment and inverters.
-Innovative solutions for solar power applications connected to the ABB AbilityTM platform, which enables smart monitoring, troubleshooting and control.
+Innovative solutions for solar power applications are connected to the ABB AbilityTM platform, enabling smart monitoring, troubleshooting and control.

-The more information and answers to your questions about solar energy market in Sweden you may read here: Europe Solar Photovoltaic (PV) Power Market: Outlook 2018÷2027
+The more information and answers to your questions about the solar energy market in Sweden, you may read here: Europe Solar Photovoltaic (PV) Power Market: Outlook 2018÷2027

 About Renewable Market Watch™